faridmmz/Recommender-System-and-RAG/README.md

 ## 🧠 Why the LLM Matters

-Gaming products aren’t one-size-fits-all — preferences depend on **platform, play style, budget, and performance needs**.
+Gaming products aren’t one-size-fits-all, preferences depend on **platform, play style, budget, and performance needs**.
 Here, the **LLM** acts as a **gaming domain expert** that:

 - Understands **free-form gamer queries** (“Recommend a PS5 headset with 3D audio under $150”)